ragegage/elixir_lectures/README.md

-This repo holds lecture notes for an Elixir workshop.
+This repo holds my notes to prepare for an Elixir workshop.

-The intro_elixir_lecture covers the basics of Elixir in way too much depth.
+The intro_elixir_lecture covers the basics of Elixir; intro_elixir_notes provides much more excessively detailed background information for that lecture.

 The intro_phoenix_lecture covers the Phoenix framework, comparing it mostly to Rails.